 The attorneys at Adams Bell Adams have been regularly litigating civil disputes in state and federal courts since the early 1980s.
-Much of our litigation experience has involved construction disputes, but we also have significant experience handling general business disputes, claims of design and accounting malpractice, disputed property tax assessments and claimed mismanagement of fiduciary accounts.
+Much of our litigation experience has involved construction matters, but we also have significant experience handling more general business disputes, including trustee and other fiduciary litigation, real property tax contests and land use disputes.

-At Adams Bell Adams, we recognize that litigation is a means to an end - achieving a satisfactory disposition of a client's dispute.
-Accordingly, we strive to combine aggressiveness and creativity with efficiency and pragmatism to achieve the best net result for each client we represent.
+At Adams Bell Adams, we recognize that litigation is a means to an end – achieving a satisfactory disposition of a client’s dispute.
+We therefore strive to combine aggressiveness and creativity with efficiency and pragmatism to achieve the best net result for each client we represent.
 Our adversaries know that we are ready and willing to take your case to trial, but at the same time, we remain alert for opportunities to achieve your goals through a favorable settlement.
-The following reported cases offer samples of our attorney's courtroom work:
+Most cases are successfully resolved before trial, but the following reported cases offer a flavor of our courtroom work:

-- Crane Hogan Structural Systems Inc. ESLS Development LLC, 77 AD3d 1302 (2010), Upholding contractor's entitlement to extra work based upon unit pricing in the contract.
+- Crane-Hogan Structural Systems Inc. v.
+ESLS Development LLC, 77 AD3d 1302 (2010), extra work compensable based upon unit pricing in the contract.

 - LVI Environmental Services v.
-New York State Urban Development Corp., 67 AD3d 1456 (2009) upholding denial of a bid challenge based upon experience qualifications
+New York State Urban Development Corp., 67 AD3d 1456 (2009), preserving bid award against challenged qualifications.

 - LeChase Data/Telecom Services, LLC v.
 Goebert, 6 NY3d 281 (2006), establishing lender liability to unpaid subcontractors under the New York Lien Law.